What Are The Laws of Nature?

 To wrap up this section, here are a couple of quotes from Sarah Salviander, from an article titled: There is no modern science without Christianity

 How often do you hear that Christianity is not compatible with science?
 The next time you hear that claim, refer the critic to this list of Christians in science and technology and ask how its possible that so many Christians were able to make significant contributions to science and tech in spite of that incompatibility: [What followed was a long list of 168 names.
 Use the above link to go to the web page and see the complete list.]

 One of the greatest achievements of modern atheism has been to divorce Christians from their scientific legacy.
 Modern science is one of the crowning achievements

 of Western civilization, built upon the foundation of Christian faith, belief, and purpose.
 But how many Christians are aware of this?
 Instead of questioning the source, many Christians have willingly accepted the lie that Christianity and science are mutually incompatible.
 This is the classic mistake of accepting an adversarys frame.
 Christians must reject it by educating themselves on the history of their faith and the great part it played in the development of modern science.

 CONCLUSION: Instead of discouraging science, history shows that it was because of Christianity that science bloomed in Europe.
-God is the creator of the laws of nature, and it is God that gives them their consistency.
+God is the creator of the laws of nature.
+God is the one who gives them their consistency.
 That knowledge is the foundation of science.